eficode-academy/rf-mobile-testing-appium/README.md

 ### Java 8
 Both old and new Android version work with Java 8.
 Read more on the topic [here](./further-reading.md).
 We do not recommend installing it system-wide.
 You can download, unzip, and make it work locally in a terminal via changes to the `${PATH}` and `${JAVA_HOME}` variables.

 You can download Adoptium Temurin Java 8 from https://adoptium.net/marketplace/?os=any&version=8

+Note that if you cannot find Java 8 in the list, check if your system is supported https://adoptium.net/supported-platforms/ and if it is not, switch to Java 11.

 With `export` set the unzipped Java 8 directory as `${JAVA_HOME}`.
 Add the `/bin` inside it at the beginning of your `${PATH}` to make it take precedence over system-wide Java.
 Check that it works.
 ```bash